kadikraman/react-native-workshop/lessons/3-chat-server.md

 const CHANNEL = 'hackconf';
 ```

-Replace "Your name" with ... well, your name!
+Replace "Your name" with you own name.
 The channel can be any alphanumeric string - feel free to set up your own secret channel or use the default "hackconf" to participate with everyone else.
 You'll now have access to two functions, `send` and `subscribe` that we'll use to send and receive messages.